 The United States (acting through, among other government agencies, the SEC, the U.S. Department of Justice and the U.S. Department of the Treasury, Office of Foreign Assets Control (OFAC), as well as other foreign authorities, such as the United Kingdom, continue to be focused on the implementation and enforcement of economic and trade and anti-corruption laws and regulations, across industries.
 For example, U.S. sanctions generally prohibit transactions conducted within U.S. jurisdiction in, with, involving or relating to certain countries and territories subject to comprehensive sanctions, including, currently, the Crimea region of the Ukraine, Cuba, Iran, North Korea and Syria, and certain specifically designated individuals and entities (including those individuals and entities listed on OFAC's Specially Designated Nationals and Blocked Persons List), as well as parties owned by such designated individuals and entities.
+In addition, as a result of Russia's invasion of Ukraine, governmental authorities in the United States, the European Union, and the United Kingdom, among others, launched an expansion of coordinated sanctions and export control measures, including sanctions against certain individuals and entities and prohibiting or limiting certain financial and commercial transactions.
 We believe that our activities comply with applicable trade and anti-corruption laws and regulations, including the laws and regulations administered and enforced by OFAC, the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act.
-As applicable laws and regulations are enacted or amended, and the interpretations of those laws and regulations evolve, we cannot guarantee that our programs and policies will be deemed compliant by all applicable regulatory authorities.
-In the event that our controls should fail or are found to be not in compliance for any reasons, including as a result of changes to our products and services or the behavior of our advertisers, we could be subject to monetary damages, civil and criminal penalties, litigation and damage to our reputation and the value of our brand.
+As applicable laws and regulations are enacted or amended, and the interpretations of those laws and regulations evolve, we cannot guarantee that our programs and policies will be deemed compliant by all applicable regulatory authorities or at all times In the event that our controls should fail or are found to be not in compliance for any reasons, including as a result of changes to our products and services or the behavior of our advertisers, we could be subject to monetary damages, civil and criminal penalties, litigation and damage to our reputation and the value of our brand.